Statistical Constraints on Anisotropic Bianchi-III Cosmology in $f(R,T)$-Gravity Using MCMC Methods: Exact solutions for the choice f(R, T) = R + 2f(T)

 It is interesting to note here that, for $\lambda = 0$, the $f(R,T)$ model reduces to general relativity (GR) and the EoS $\omega$ becomes $\omega=-1+\frac{2}{m+2}.$ .
 Since for the present model, the model parameter m lies in the range $0 <m< 1$, the EoS for general relativity should always be greater than $-\frac{1}{3}$ i.e., $\omega >-\frac{1}{3}$.
-The behaviour of the EoS for different choices of $\lambda$ in the given range of $n$ is shown in fig. 5.
+The behaviour of the EoS for different choices of $\lambda$ in the given range of $3$ is shown in fig. (\ref{fig:5}).
 It is evident, from the figure, that the choice of $\lambda$ has a great role in deciding the behaviour of $\omega$.
-From our investigation, we have found that, for $\lambda<-9.15$, we get positive values of $\omega$ in the allowed range of $m$.
 It is worth to mention here that the value of $\omega$ should lie in the negative range in accordance with the recent observations predicting an accelerating universe and accordingly the parameter $\lambda$ can be constrained.
-The Ricci scalar $R$ from eq.
-(19) of this universe is .
+The Ricci scalar $R$ from eq. \eqref{20} of this universe is .
 The scalar curvature R turns out to be zero for large time.

-The trace $T$ of the model (42) is given by
+The trace $T$ of the model \eqref{42} is given by